GDGVIT/gdginfo-backend/README.md

 * Go [here](https://github.com/settings/developers) and create a new github app with redirect URL as `<Your base URL>/oauth`.
 Your base and redirect URL can be localhost also.
 You'll get a client ID and client secret from here.

 * Now go [here](https://github.com/settings/tokens) and create a personal access token with read access to everything.
 Here youll get your token.

+* `Note`: For heroku, the callback URL should be http

 ### Built With